DexterInd/DI_Sensors/docs/source/about.rst

 What's this documentation about.
 ********************************

 This documentation is all about the sensors that `Dexter Industries`_ produces and maintains - that's where the **DI** acronym comes from.
+All the source code for these sensors has been written in Python.
 Within this documentation, you will find instructions on:

    * How to get started with the DI-Sensors - in general it refers to how to install them on your Raspberry Pi.